javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/02-selection-range/article.md

 We can also insert something "at the cursor" using `setRangeText`.

 Here's an button that inserts `"HELLO"` at the cursor position and puts the cursor immediately after it.
-If the selection is not empty, then it gets replaced (we can do detect in by comparing `selectionStart=selectionEnd` and do something else instead):
+If the selection is not empty, then it gets replaced (we can do detect in by comparing `selectionStart!=selectionEnd` and do something else instead):

 ```html run autorun
 <input id="input" style="width:200px" value="Text Text Text Text Text">